 - The Leigh Day Claim

-- Why ShareSoc Chose to Endorse the Leigh Day Claim
+- ShareSoc’s Endorsement of the Leigh Day Claim

 - Join the ShareSoc Woodford Campaign

-- to help affected Woodford investors seek compensation for their losses where possible
+- help affected Woodford investors to recover their losses where possible

-- to ensure that those who contributed to those losses through action or inaction are held to account
+hold to account those who contributed to those losses through action or inaction

 Our primary aim is to provide information and facilitate communication in order to assist investors in gaining compensation for losses suffered, where we believe there is a reasonable opportunity for them to do so.
 This will be how we will measure our success.